vixxi77/vixxi77/README.md

 ## Hi there 👋

+-I like C and systems programming (Go also seems nice) -Oh yeah i also like telemetry data traveling through the network -OH yeah also I forgot, I like making devices communicate with eachother be it via internet or radio -One last thing, I like to spy on satellites that fly over my head
 <!--
 **vixxi77/vixxi77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.